-The Ministry of Labour & Employment has discussed and finalised rules under the four labour codes in order to make the way for making reforms a reality, the four broad codes are- code on wages, industrial relations, social security and occupational safety, health & working conditions which aim to consolidate 44 central labour laws.
+The Ministry of Labour & Employment has discussed and finalized rules under the four labour codes in order to make the way for making reforms a reality, the four broad codes are- code on wages, industrial relations, social security, and occupational safety, health & working conditions which aim to consolidate 44 central labour laws.

 With an aim to reform the elaborated labour laws and to facilitate the ease of doing business in India, the Government of India had decided to consolidate various labour laws into four labour codes, namely,